 Choose the right modular home loan for 2025.
 USDA loans are among the best loans for modular homes in rural areas, offering 0% down.

 Learn how to qualify with our requirements guide.
+For a broader overview, check out our modular home financing basics.

 Loan Type | Best For | Down Payment | Rate | Notes |